 What is #vss365?

-#vss365 is a tweet-sized writing challenge based on a specific daily word prompt.
+#vss365 is a tweet-sized writing game based on a specific daily word prompt.
 Entries must incorporate the word into a story or poem.
 The words are typically used as thematic inspiration but can be used however the writer wishes.
 The prompt is delievered by the monthly host on their Twitter account.
 There are two new hosts every month, each with their own unique style and word choices.